-Since opening in Scottsdale, Ariz., in 1987, Mayo Clinic has evolved into an integrated multisite system that includes the five-story Mayo Clinic Building, Collaborative Research Building and Samuel C. Johnson Research Building in Scottsdale, as well as Mayo Clinic Hospital and Mayo Clinic Specialty Building in northeast Phoenix.
+Since opening in Scottsdale, Arizona, in 1987, Mayo Clinic has evolved into an integrated multisite system that includes the five-story Mayo Clinic Building, Collaborative Research Building and Samuel C. Johnson Research Building in Scottsdale, as well as Mayo Clinic Hospital and Mayo Clinic Specialty Building in northeast Phoenix.

 The Arizona campus offers excellent education facilities, including classrooms, lecture halls, and an extensive library and computer lab.